EffectOrientedProgramming/book/Chapters/03_Superpowers.md

   effect0
 ```

-In real systems, assuming the "happy path" leaves strange unhandled errors lurking in your code.
+Don’t assume the happy path or you’ll end up with strange unhandled errors lurking in your code.

-We override the `bootstrap` value to simulate failures in the following examples.
+We can override the `bootstrap` value to simulate failure:

 ```scala 3 mdoc:runzio
 override val bootstrap =